Your Cystogram explained

 Part 1

-The test involves lying on a bed over the camera (see picture) before being given a small injection of a radioactive tracer into one of the veins in your hands or arms.
-There should be no ill effects from the injection.
-As soon as the injection has been given, pictures are taken continuously for 30 minutes to produce a cine film of the kidneys working.
-It is important to avoid any blurring of the pictures and so you must lie as still as possible whilst they are taken.
+You will be asked to lie flat on a bed with a Gamma Camera underneath (see photo below).
+A small injection of a radioactive tracer will be injected into one of the veins in either your hands or arms and there should be no ill effects from the injection.
+As soon as the injection has been given, pictures are taken continuously for 30 minutes to produce a film of your kidneys working.
+It is important to lie as still as possible to avoid blurring the pictures.

 Part 2